sabyasachi1889/Digit-Recognition/CONTRIBUTING.md

 Thanks for taking the time to contribute! :heart:

-The following is a set of guidelines for contributing to Face Recognition Attendance System.
+The following is a set of guidelines for contributing to Digit Recognition  System.
 These are the guidelines, not rules.

 ## Intro